rollerworks/search/doc/overview.rst

 Information flow
 ----------------

-In most cases you accept and process the input, optimize it and then pass it to the search storage layer.
-But its also possible to construct the search-condition yourself, and pass it directly to the storage layer without any optimizing.
+In most cases you accept and process the input, optimize it and then pass it to a condition processor in the search storage layer.
+But its also possible to construct the search-condition yourself, and pass it directly to the condition processor without any optimizing.

 Note the following:

 * Transforming view values to a normalized version is done when processing the input.
-* The optimizing process tries to produce the smallest search-condition possible.
+* The optimizing process tries to produce the smallest search-condition possible, but is only able to do this when the system is properly configured.

 The system is mainly concerned with the SearchCondition and configuration of the search fields.